openSUSE Weekly News Team

 What next ?

-hope this will help get the latest, and best LibreOffice into users’ hands as quickly as possible.
+Perhaps the more interesting piece is the commitment to move to a six month release cycle, that is well aligned with existing Free Software community and distribution release cycles.
+We hope this will help get the latest, and best LibreOffice into users’ hands as quickly as possible.

 **How do I get involved ? **

 LibreOffice is a project, almost uniquely suited to scaling to hundreds of people working on it - there are problems, missing features and bugs everywhere.
 There are millions of malnourished lines-of-code, awaiting your loving ownership, and remedial care - can you help them ?
 If so, please head to our developer instructions grab the code from freedesktop’s git repository, and get stuck in, we’d love to work with you.
 We have many Easy Hacks designed for beginners to get involved - ranging from zero programming skill required, to some heavier lifting for the elite.
 As you do that, please do say hello on IRC: #libreoffice on irc.freenode.net, where much of the team hangs out.

 Of course, if you want to mirror our binaries - and we are only 11Gb small (compared to

 70Gb+ for OO.o), then drop a mail to

 coverage, but it can always improve.
 If you just like web banners that point to us there is